Fearthepencil/QA-Manual-Framework/README.md

 - ✅ Error handling and user feedback

 **Prerequisites:**
-- JIRA API credentials configured in `.env` file
+- JIRA API credentials configured in `.env` file (see Configuration section)
 - Network access to JIRA instance
 - PowerShell (Windows) or Bash (Mac/Linux)

+**Security Note:** Credentials are now loaded from `.env` file instead of being hardcoded in scripts.

 ### 🔧 Command Configuration